Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density

 \section{Conclusions and outlook}

-We started this working by showing the current status on how far effective models based on the restoration of chiral symmetry and the breaking of center symmetry (to describe the deconfinement transition of QCD) are able to reproduce the result of lattice QCD (LQCD) calculations.
-Based on the observation that there is a substantial quantitative difference in the temperature dependence of the Polyakov loop, regarding the chiral condensate one, we have analysed several aspects of the correlation between the chiral sector and the Polyakov loop.\\ Examining the pseudo-critical temperatures of chiral and Polyakov-loop transition in dependence of the critical scale of the Polyakov-loop potential $T_0$ we see that the order of chiral and Polyakov-loop transition and their difference in temperature as seen in LQCD calculations would be realised with a $T_0$ larger than the one in pure gauge theory.
-The absolute temperature scale of the QCD transition would then be larger than in LQCD but in the spirit of Landau theory all scales could be rescaled to arrive at the correct value for $T_\mrm{c}$.\\
+At the beginning of this work we present the current status on how accurately effective models based on the restoration of chiral symmetry and on the breaking of center symmetry (to describe the deconfinement transition of QCD) can reproduce the results coming from LQCD calculations.
+Based on the observation that there is a substantial quantitative difference in the temperature dependence of the Polyakov loop relative to that of the chiral condensate, we have analyzed several aspects of the correlation between the chiral sector and the Polyakov loop.\\ By examining how the pseudo-critical temperatures for chiral and the Polyakov-loop transitions depend on the critical scale of the Polyakov-loop potential, $T_0$, we see that the correct ordering of chiral and Polyakov-loop transitions (and their difference in temperature), as given by LQCD calculations, can be achieved with a $T_0$ larger than the one given by pure gauge theory (270 MeV).
+The absolute temperature scale of the QCD transition would then be larger than the one in LQCD.
+In the spirit of Landau theory, however, effective models should be considered on relative scales.